 Also, we've highlighted this innovative safe sleep PSA created by Baltimore's B'More Healthy Babies Initiative that recognizes the important role fathers play in MCH and provided details on the upcoming summit from the American Indian Health Commission on building healthy generations in Native communties.

 Later this fall we will debut a new topic - preventive oral health for children and pregnant women - which will run through the spring.

 Our Safe Sleep Resources and other resources for practitioners will be continually updated throughout this volume and include links for providers and policymakers, information about cultural responsiveness, and the latest research.
 (If you have suggestions for additional resources, please email them to Malka Main, Managing Writer & Editor at email@example.com.)

 When you subscribe to the Northwest Bulletin you will receive an email each time we add new content (approximately every 8-10 weeks).
 We publish three issues per volume and each volume is devoted to a different topic within maternal and child health.
-Our next volume, out in fall/winter 2018-19, will look at the impact of smoking on the maternal and child health population.
+Our next volume, out in fall/winter 2018-19, will look at preventive oral health for children and pregnant women.

 *What are the National Performance Measures (NPMs)?
 The Maternal and Child Health Bureau (MCHB) developed this set of metrics to monitor key health indicators in the populations of the 59 states and jurisdictions that receive Title V MCH Block Grant funds.
 These measures are just one part of a larger effort to support state-wide improvement activities.
 You can read more about the history of the NPMs and the MCH Block Grant in our Spring 2015 issue or on the MCHB website.